Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfromnetcode.md

 ---
 id: migratingfromnetcode
-title: Update MLAPI to the Unity MLAPI Package
+title: Update MLAPI to the Netcode for GameObjects package.
-description: Learn how to upgrade your current MLAPI installation to the Unity MLAPI package.
+description: Learn how to upgrade your current MLAPI installation to the Netcode for GameObjects package.
 ---

 import Tabs from '@theme/Tabs';